 Warning

 For users on pricing plans from before March 2020, downloading the Scoring Code makes a deployment permanent, meaning that it cannot be deleted.
 A warning message prompts you to accept this condition.
-Use the toggle to indicate your understanding, then click Prepare and download to download a Java package or Prepare and download as source code to download source code files.
+Use the toggle to indicate your understanding, then click Prepare and download.

 When the Scoring Code download completes, use the snippet provided on the tab to call the Scoring Code.
-For implementation examples, reference the MLOps agent tarball documentation, which you can download from the Developer Tools page.
+For implementation examples, reference the MLOps agent tarball documentation, which you can download from the API keys and tools page.
 You can also use the monitoring snippet to integrate with the MLOps Agent.